cancerit/WwDocker/README.md

 #### provisioning info
 These parameters will be rarely modified as they are specific for each workflow, versions may need bumping occasionally.

-* `pullDockerImages` - csv of images that should be setup using `docker pull`
+* `pullDockerImages` - csv of images that should be setup using `docker pull`.
-* `curlDockerImages` - csv of images that should be setup using `docker load`
+* `curlDockerImages` - csv of images that should be setup using `docker load`.
-* `seqware` - The seqware distribution (generally used only to unpack a workflow)
+* `seqware` - The seqware distribution (generally used only to unpack a workflow).
 * `workflow` - The workflow to be unpacked and executed on the worker.

-Any items with a remote URL (i.e. not a local file) are automatically downloaded and pushed to the workers (excluding pullDockerImages).
+Any items with a remote URL (i.e. not a local file) are automatically downloaded and pushed to the workers (excluding `pullDockerImages`).

 # Donor INI files and templates
 Your ini files for the workflows should be created using the the [central-decider-client](https://github.com/ICGC-TCGA-PanCancer/central-decider-client).

-Some items to note regarding pem paths in the different workflows, examples are in the template format
+Some items to note regarding pem paths in the different workflows, examples are in the template format:

 * Sanger - pem paths are those within the docker image, i.e. always:
     * `pemFile=/workflow/[% download_gnos_key %].pem`